Ultimate Guide to Chicken Coop Flooring

 Avoid Excess Moisture

-Moisture is going to not only pose a health threat to your flock, but it can rapidly deteriorate the coop flooring as well.
+Moisture can pose a health threat to your flock while also rapidly deteriorating the coop flooring.
 To reduce the risk of excess moisture, I highly recommend leaving ALL of the chicken waterers out in the run.
+Even in the winter!

 Lastly, if you decide to power wash the coop, make sure to do it on a warm, sunny, and breezy day.
 Prop all of the windows and doors open, and consider adding a fan so that it dries out quickly!